Dinety-Team/Dinety-User-Interface/README.md

 We implement **screen-edge curvature measurement** to dynamically **customize UI components** based on **device-specific screen angles**, ensuring optimal visual alignment.

 **The Dinety Team is confident our UI design will deliver an enhanced gaming experience with superior visual presentation.We are persevering and determined to create a satisfying UI!**

 ---

-# Legal Notice
-**Permitted Use(Including but not limited to):**
-  You may use, modify, and distribute this UI for:
-- All action for personal purposes
-- Non-commercial open-source projects

-**Commercial Restrictions:**
-**All commercial use is expressly prohibited(Including but not limited to):**
-- Paid services or subscriptions
-- Advertising-funded products

----